-Professor Charles Gielen PhD (born on 15 March 1947) holds a law degree from the Catholic University of Brabant in Tilburg and a doctorate degree from the University of Utrecht, the Netherlands.
+Professor Charles Gielen PhD (born on 15 March 1947) holds a law degree from Tilburg University and a doctorate degree from the University of Utrecht, the Netherlands.

 After having been a partner of the Dutch law firm NautaDutilh (www.nautadutilh.com) he now is of counsel to this firm and in particular to the intellectual property team.
 He is professor of IP law at the University of Groningen.
 He specialises in intellectual property law.
 He mainly handles patent and trademark litigation.
 In trademark matters he acts for Diageo Plc., L'Oreal, the LVMH Group, Intel, Coca-Cola, BMW, Burberry and Lego.
+He was co-counsel for Samsung in the litigation against Apple on the alleged design right infringement.
 In patent matters he handled litigation for Pharmacia, Aventis Pharma, Medtronic and Global Biochem Technology.

 He has published several books and articles on subjects involving intellectual property law (in particular patent and trademark law) and is or was a member of editorial boards responsible for publishing law reviews on intellectual property and competition law such as the European Intellectual Property Review, the European Trademark Reports and "Intellectuele Eigendom & Reclamerecht".

-He is also member of the standing advisory committee to the Dutch government on trademark and design law.
+He was also member of the standing advisory committee to the Dutch government on trademark and design law.
+He acts as expert in OHIM's Observatory and was an expert to WIPO concerning the drafting of Model Provisions on Unfair Competition Law.

-He is past-President of the "Vereniging voor Intellectuele Eigendom" (www.aippi.nl), the Dutch group of the International Association for the Protection of Industrial Property (AIPPI; www.aippi.org ) and forms part of the Executive Committee of this Association.
-He chairs the Program Committee of AIPPI and is past co-chairman of the Working Committee of Q 114 (Biotechnology including plant breeders rights).
+He is past-President of the "Vereniging voor Intellectuele Eigendom" (www.aippi.nl), the Dutch group of the International Association for the Protection of Industrial Property (AIPPI; www.aippi.org ).
+He chaired the Program Committee of AIPPI and is past co-chairman of the Working Committee of Q 114 (Biotechnology including plant breeders rights).

 He is past member of the Board of Directors and its Executive Committee of the International Trademark Association (INTA; www.inta.org).
 He is also past President of the International League of Competition Law (LIDC).
 He is past member of the Board of the anticounterfeiting organisation REACT in Amsterdam.